United States Poet Laureate (2004-2006)

 “There is a sense of quiet amazement at the core of all Kooser’s work.” —Ed Hirsch

 Two-time United States Poet Laureate (2004-2006), the highly regarded Nebraskan poet Ted Kooser was the first poet from the Great Plains to hold the position.
-A professor of English at the University of Nebraska-Lincoln, he is the author of eleven full-length collections of poetry, including Weather Central (University of Pittsburgh Press, 1994) and Delights and Shadows (Copper Canyon), which won the 2005 Pulitzer Prize.
-The two most recent books of poems, Splitting An Order (Copper Canyon) and The Wheeling Year (University of Nebraska Press), were released in 2014.
+A professor of English at the University of Nebraska-Lincoln, he is the author of thirteen full-length collections of poetry, including Weather Central (University of Pittsburgh Press, 1994) and Delights and Shadows (Copper Canyon), which won the 2005 Pulitzer Prize.
+His two collections, Splitting An Order (Copper Canyon) and The Wheeling Year (University of Nebraska Press), were released in 2014.
+Kooser’s most recent collection Kindest Regards (Copper Canyon, 2018) celebrates his sixty years as a working American poet and includes both old poems and new.
 Kooser’s writing is known for its clarity, precision, and accessibility; and his poems are included in textbooks and anthologies used in both secondary schools and college classrooms across the country.
 In addition to poetry, Kooser has written in a variety of forms including plays, fiction, personal essays, literary criticism, and children’s books.
 As Poet Laureate he started the American Life in Poetry project.

 The Poetry Home Repair Manual (University of Nebraska Press, 2005) gives beginning poets tips for their writing.
 Lights on a Ground of Darkness (University of Nebraska Press, 2010) is a memoir of family stories.
 His first book of prose, Local Wonders: Seasons in the Bohemian Alps (University of Nebraska Press, 2002), won the Nebraska Book Award for Nonfiction in 2003 and Third Place in the Barnes & Noble Discover Great New Writers Award in Nonfiction for 2002.
 The book was chosen as the Best Book Written by a Midwestern Writer for 2002 by Friends of American Writers.
 It also won the Gold Award for Autobiography in ForeWord Magazine’s Book of the Year Awards.
-He has two children’s books from Candlewick Press, Bag in the Wind (2010), illustrated by Barry Root, and The House Held Up by Trees (2012), with a third being released in 2015: The Bell in the Bridge.
+He has written three children’s books from Candlewick Press, The Bell in the Bridge (2015), Bag in the Wind (2010), illustrated by Barry Root, and The House Held Up by Trees (2012).
 In the spring of 2014, a literary biography of Kooser written by Mary K. Stillwell was published by University of Nebraska.

-Over the years his works have appeared in many periodicals including The Atlantic Monthly, The New Yorker, Poetry, The Hudson Review, The Nation, The American Poetry Review, The Kenyon Review, Prairie Schooner, and Antioch Review.
-He has received two NEA fellowships in poetry, the Pushcart Prize, the Stanley Kunitz Prize, The James Boatwright Prize, and a Merit Award from the Nebraska Arts Council.
+Over the years his works have appeared in many periodicals including The Atlantic Monthly, Poetry, The Hudson Review, The Nation, The American Poetry Review, The Kenyon Review, Prairie Schooner, and Antioch Review.
+He has received two NEA fellowships in poetry, four Pushcart Prizes, the Stanley Kunitz Prize, The James Boatwright Prize, and a Merit Award from the Nebraska Arts Council.

 Born in Ames, Iowa, in 1939, Kooser earned a BS at Iowa State University in 1962 and an MA at the University of Nebraska in 1968.
-He is a former vice-president of the Lincoln Benefit Life, where he worked as an insurance representative for many years.
-He lives on an acreage near the town of Garland, Nebraska, with his wife, Kathleen Rutledge, and dogs, Alice and Howard.
-He also has a son, Jeff, and a granddaughter, Margaret.
+He is a former vice president of the Lincoln Benefit Life, where he worked as an insurance executive for many years.
+He lives on an acreage near the town of Garland, Nebraska, with his wife, Kathleen Rutledge, and dog Howard.
+He also has a son, Jeff, and two granddaughters, Margaret and Penelope.

 Ted Kooser sees a writer’s workbooks as the stepping stones upon which a poet makes his way across the stream of experience toward a poem.
 Because those wobbly stones are only inches above the rush of the days, sometimes what’s jotted there feels closer to life than any finished work that might come of it.
 Kooser, a former U. S. Poet Laureate and winner of the Pulitzer Prize, has filled scores of workbooks.
 The Wheeling Year offers a sequence of polished workbook entries that may be both closer and truer to life, and perhaps more moving, than any poem he might have forced into shape.
 The University of Nebraska Press presents this lovely book in the year in which Ted Kooser turns 75, with 60 years of workbooks stretching across the years behind him.